jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 Other architectural examples include making it possible to scale resources or resource selection processes performed in a sustainability-aware fashion.
-The use of communication primitives that maximise utility in a given problem (e.g., using multicast) or the use technologies that reduce the number or size of messages needed for a given task (e.g., binary encoding instead of textual) are some further examples.
+The use of communication primitives that maximise utility in a given problem (e.g., using multicast) or the use of technologies that reduce the number or size of messages needed for a given task (e.g., binary encoding instead of textual) are some further examples.